EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 Evaluate your profile

 The Unreserved category comprises all EB-5 visas not specifically reserved in the Rural, High Unemployment, and Infrastructure Set Aside categories.
-This category does not have a specific quota, and therefore the visa availability is greater under this category.
-Qualification for this category is automatic if the petitioner’s I-526 petition was filed before March 15, 2022.
-Applicants are also eligible for this category if their investments do not meet the criteria for the visa set aside categories.
-The required investment amount under this category is $1,050,000.
+This category does not have a specific quota.
+Visa availability is greater under this category.
+Qualification for this category is automatic if you filed your I-526 petition before March 15, 2022.
+You are also eligible for this category if your investment does not meet the criteria for the visa set-aside categories.

-An EB-5 visa is considered Rural if the investment project is in an area with a population less than 20,000 and not within a Metropolitan Statistical Area (MSA) or adjacent to an MSA.
-An investment qualifies as a High Unemployment project if it is in an area where the unemployment rate is at least 150% of the national average unemployment rate.
+An EB-5 visa is considered Rural if the investment project is in an area with a population less than 20,000.
+The area must not be within a MSA or adjacent to an MSA.
+An investment qualifies as High Unemployment if it is in an area where the unemployment rate is at least 150% of the national average unemployment rate.
 EB-5 Infrastructure projects involve government-administered capital investments in public works, funded through regional centers or new commercial enterprises.

 Unused set-aside visas are carried over within their respective categories for the next fiscal year.
 Any remaining unused visas in these categories after the second fiscal year are then allocated to the unreserved categories in the third fiscal year.